The Reading Brain

 Localizing brain function for expressive and receptive language

-Paul Broca, a highly respected French physician discovered that the roots of reading - language and speech is from our cerebral cortex and the left side of our brain has two major areas associated with language: expressive language the Broca's area and receptive language the Wernicke's area
+Paul Broca, a highly respected French physician discovered that the roots of reading - language and speech is from our cerebral cortex and the left side of our brain has two major areas associated with language: expressive language the Broca's area, and receptive language the Wernicke's area

-Broca's area is located on the left frontal region of our brain.
+Broca's area is located in the left frontal region of our brain.
 Known as Broca's aphasia, (aphasia means loss of speech/language) it is a loss of fluent speech while retaining the ability to understand language.

-Wernicke's area is located on the left posterior region of our brain and is almost inverse of Broca's aphasia.
+Wernicke's area is located in the left posterior region of our brain and is almost inverse of Broca's aphasia.
 It is a loss of understanding the language and utters gibberish but the individual speaks with ease.

 How it affects reading?

 According to Shaywitz (2003), reading relies on brain circuits, the neural circuitry for reading, and both discoveries opened the door to learning how the individual's brain affects reading and suffers difficulties in reading.

 Alexia is an acquired reading disability.
 It is someone, usually an adult who had been a good reader but suddenly loses his ability to read because of a stroke or accident.
 It is caused by the destruction of brain tissue, a break in the circuitry, or a "power outage" that interrupts the circuit or wiring for reading.
 Remember the wiring was placed correctly but was disrupted because of the stroke or accident.